51+ Fun Fall Activities for Teens and Families (2026)

 Goofy teens and preteen!

-As the leaves change color and local farms wrap up harvesting, there are so many fun activities for the entire family to enjoy.
-In this list, I’ve included indoor ideas and outdoor activities, and some of our family’s personal favorites.
+As the leaves change color and local farms wrap up harvesting, there are so many fun activities to enjoy.
+In this list, I’ve included indoor ideas and outdoor activities, and some of our family’s personal favorites

 @dinkumtribe Fall colors are my favorite! @dinkumtribe @dinkumtribe @dinkumtribe #fallcolors #oregonfall #oregonfallcolor #autumnleaves #autumncolor #autumncolours #octobermood #octobertiktok #mapleleaves ♬ original sound – UGC Creator

-Note: links to specific activities are for the Salem, Oregon region, but they will also give great ideas that you can search for in your own area.
+Note: links to specific activities are for the Willamette Valley, Oregon region, but they will also give great ideas that you can search for in your own area.

 Pumpkins in a field.
 Fall activities for teens